yosr481/ExplodingCube/README.md

 Android silly game.

 ## Introduction
-This is a small project for texting the ability of GitHub.com.
+This is a small project for testing the ability of GitHub.com.